 - Link: https://boundindia.com/podcast/

-After a successful Season 1 & 2, the podcast is now back with a new season called The Book People which hosts an array of people from the publishing industry and otherwise working behind a book that includes editors, influencers, publicists, cover designers, independent book shop owners, bookstagrammers, etc. The aim is to give a 360 degree perspective of the literary world to a writer.
+- Why should you listen to it?
+The Book People hosts an array of people from the publishing industry and otherwise working behind a book that includes editors, influencers, publicists, cover designers, independent book shop owners, bookstagrammers, etc. The aim is to give a 360 degree perspective of the literary world to a writer.

 - Host/s: Supriya Nair and Deepanjana Pal